zlish12/aws-inventory/README.rst

 Configure
 ==========

-AWS EC2 export can be configured through using environment variables or through using command line arguments.
+AWS tool can be configured through using environment variables or through using command line arguments.

 How to set env variables:
     1. open terminal